IPod: iTunes Store

-The iTunes Store (introduced April 29, 2003) is an online media store run by Apple and accessed through iTunes.
+The iTunes Store (introduced April 28, 2003) is an online media store run by Apple and accessed through iTunes.
 The store became the market leader soon after its launch and Apple announced the sale of videos through the store on October 12, 2005.
 Full-length movies became available on September 12, 2006.

 At the time the store was introduced, purchased audio files used the AAC format with added encryption, based on the FairPlay DRM system.
 Up to five authorized computers and an unlimited number of iPods could play the files.
 Burning the files with iTunes as an audio CD, then re-importing would create music files without the DRM.
 The DRM could also be removed using third-party software.
 However, in a deal with Apple, EMI began selling DRM-free, higher-quality songs on the iTunes Stores, in a category called "iTunes Plus."
 While individual songs were made available at a cost of US$1.29, 30¢ more than the cost of a regular DRM song, entire albums were available for the same price, US$9.99, as DRM encoded albums.
 On October 17, 2007, Apple lowered the cost of individual iTunes Plus songs to US$0.99 per song, the same as DRM encoded tracks.
 On January 6, 2009, Apple announced that DRM has been removed from 80% of the music catalog and that it would be removed from all music by April 2009.

 iPods cannot play music files from competing music stores that use rival-DRM technologies like Microsoft's protected WMA or RealNetworks' Helix DRM.
 Example stores include Napster and MSN Music.
 RealNetworks claims that Apple is creating problems for itself by using FairPlay to lock users into using the iTunes Store.
 Steve Jobs stated that Apple makes little profit from song sales, although Apple uses the store to promote iPod sales.
 However, iPods can also play music files from online stores that do not use DRM, such as eMusic or Amie Street.

 Universal Music Group decided not to renew their contract with the iTunes Store on July 3, 2007.
 Universal will now supply iTunes in an 'at will' capacity.

 Apple debuted the iTunes Wi-Fi Music Store on September 5, 2007, in its Media Event entitled "The Beat Goes On...".
-This service allows users to access the Music Store from either an iPhone or an iPod Touch and download songs directly to the device that can be synced to the user's iTunes Library over a WiFi connection, or, in the case of an iPhone, the telephone network.
+This service allows users to access the Music Store from either an iPhone or an iPod Touch and download songs directly to the device that can be synced to the user's iTunes Library over a WiFi connection, or, in the case of an iPhone, the cellular network.